-Yandex Metrica provides detailed statistical data about your website’s traffic and conversions.
+Yandex Metrica is the leading web analytics platform in Russia and a must for your Russian site because over 40% of all search query data show up on Yandex before competitor search engines such as Google.
+It provides detailed statistical data about your website’s traffic and goal conversions.
 Understanding how people interact with your website can help you to identify areas of your website that need improvement, as well as track the progress of your SEO/PPC campaigns.
-We will set up a Yandex Metrica account for your company, selecting the appropriate settings for your website.
+We will set-up a Yandex Metrica account for your company, selecting the appropriate settings for your website.
 You will receive the log in details for your Yandex Metrica account.

 c) Which region your visitors are coming from, plus their gender, age and commercial interests

 Visitors’ interests are calculated by analysis of their behaviour on the internet using analytics technology called Crypta.
 This technology classifies web users based on their previous online actions.
 Crypta is based on Yandex’s own machine learning method MatrixNet.
 To learn more about Crypta and how it collects data, click here.

 II) Content reports

 Shows statistics on visitors’ interaction with the site’s content such as entry and exit pages, traffic from external links, file downloads, orders made by visitors and their costs, as well as custom parameters for visits (if you modified the counter code on your site so that it transmits this data to Metrica).
 It can provide owners of online stores with detailed information about each order placed online as in the example shown below.